 I’m sharing a few tips today on how to cultivate that love of reading in your children.

-In full disclosure, this is a sponsored post and I have been compensated for my time.
+In full disclosure, I have been compensated for my time.
 But in no way does this affect the advice, tips, and suggestions that follow.

 Tip One: Start Young

 Start young.
 When your child is just a baby, yes – they can’t read but they can hear.